vuepress/ecosystem/docs-next/themes/default/markdown.md

 ## GitHub-flavored Alerts

-VitePress also supports [GitHub-flavored alerts](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#alerts) to render as callouts.
+VuePress Theme Default also supports [GitHub-flavored alerts](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#alerts) to render as callouts.

 They will be rendered the same as the [custom containers](#custom-containers).

 ```md
 > [!NOTE]